-Quijotes+Dulcineas is the oldest Ultimate club in the Community of Madrid, and one of the largest in Spain with over 60 members registered in the Spanish Flying Disc Federation (FEDV).
+Quijotes+Dulcineas is the oldest Ultimate Frisbee club in the Community of Madrid, and one of the largest in Spain with over 60 members registered in the Spanish Flying Disc Federation (FEDV).

-The History of the Quijotes
+History of Quijotes+Dulcineas

-It all started way back at the turn of the millenium, in the year 2000, when a French erasmus student came to Madrid and decided to try a crazy idea: put together the first Ultimate Frisbee team in Madrid.
-Nico, who had only recently discovered the sport in his time at university in Grenoble (with the team Mokey Foo) started to put up posters and convince his friends to give it a try.
+It all started way back before the turn of the millenium, in the year 1999, when a French erasmus student came to Madrid and decided to try a crazy idea: put together the first Ultimate Frisbee team in Madrid.
+Nico, who had only recently discovered the sport in his time at university in Grenoble (with the team Monkey Foo) started to put up posters and convince his friends to give it a try.
 So, almost without even realizing it, a group of disc addicts start to get together every weekend in Casa de Campo to play Ultimate.
 The time quickly arrived to choose a name for the team, and what better than “Los Quijotes” to describe this quixotic dream…

 Many of those early pioneers are still around: some have retired completely, others still stop by to play every once in a while and some are still with the team (and aren’t planning on retiring any time soon!)

 Since those early days, thousands of players from all over the world have come to Madrid to toss the disc with Los Quijotes.
 The club was crowned Spanish Mixed Champions in 2001, 2006, 2012 and 2014, and is one of the few clubs to have participated in each and every first-division Spanish championship.
 The club has also traveled throughout Europe, competing in some of the most important and prestigious tournaments on the continent, like Paganello, Windmill Windup, G-Spot, or the European Ultimate Championship Regional qualifiers.